 If the eviction process is started, the current tenant can be held responsible for all processing and legal fees…which will add up quickly.

 Meanwhile, in addition to the processing and legal fees, the tenant that failed to move out would be responsible for the cost of all the damages to the next tenant.
-Damages would include storing their belongings, temporary lodging, food allowance, and finally the cost for movers to move their belongings into the unit when the apartment is ready.
+Damages would include storing their belongings in a self-storage facility, temporary lodging, food allowance, and finally the cost for movers to move their belongings into the unit when the apartment is ready.

 In the worst case, it would be better to move out and store your possessions in a rented truck for a few days while you stay in a hotel (all at your next landlord’s expense) than it would be to cause a tidal wave of damages to another incoming tenant; damages for which you would be fully responsible.
 Saying, “my next landlord did not get my place ready, so my problem is now the next tenant’s problem” is not a valid excuse and does not help you avoid the costly legal liability.